ppy/osu-wiki/wiki/Community/Forum/Off-Topic/en.md

 ### Testing

-OT Lore material that creates an interesting improvised narrative involving a mega-teletubby god that wrecks havoc upon OT and denizen efforts to destroy it.
+This is one of several role-playing threads created as a result of OT Lore, that creates an interesting improvised narrative involving a mega-teletubby god that wrecks havoc upon OT and denizen efforts to destroy it.

 <https://osu.ppy.sh/community/forums/posts/7549082>